dlicht110/compiler-construction/BNFC-installation-java.md

     bnfc -m -java Calc.cf      # to generate Java bnfc -m -haskell Calc.cf      # to generate Haskell

 should all work.
-For Haskell, see the previous lecture.
-Here we will look at how to get the Java part of the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) to work.
+I will assume that you successfully [my BNFC installation instructions](https://github.com/alexhkurz/compiler-construction/blob/master/BNFC-installation.md).
+Here we will look at how to get the
+Java part of the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) to work.

 First, we need to install the latest version of the Java lexer and parser.
 It is necessary to change the CLASSPATH variable so that